-- 2.36 Agreements which are restrictive of, or which distort, competition or which could amount to an abuse of a dominant position, may fall for consideration under the Chapter I or Chapter II prohibitions, respectively, of the Competition Act 1998 (CA98) (and, in so far as they may affect trade between EU Member States, Articles 101 and 102 of the Treaty on the Functioning of the European Union (the TFEU). - 2.37 When exercising our powers under the Act in approving access agreements, we will have regard to our statutory duties including the duty to promote competition in the provision of railway services for the benefit of users.
+- 2.36 Agreements which are restrictive of, or which distort, competition or which could amount to an abuse of a dominant position, may fall for consideration under the Chapter I or Chapter II prohibitions, respectively, of the Competition Act 1998 (CA98). - 2.37 When exercising our powers under the Act in approving access agreements, we will have regard to our statutory duties including the duty to promote competition in the provision of railway services for the benefit of users.
 Our duty to promote competition is an important factor in our assessment, however, it is only one of a number of duties which need to be balanced together in order to fulfil our regulatory obligations.
-Our assessment and balancing of the duty to promote competition does not entail the type of analysis we would undertake under competition law. - 2.38 The EC Modernisation Regulation, which came into force on 1 May 2004, abolished the system of notifying agreements for exemption.
-Consistent with this, in domestic law the Competition and Markets Authority (CMA) and ORR are no longer able to grant an individual exemption from the Chapter I prohibition.
-It is, therefore, the responsibility of the parties to ensure that any agreement that they huuuuuuu enter into is compliant with competition law.
+Our assessment and balancing of the duty to promote competition does not entail the type of analysis we would undertake under competition law. - 2.38 The Competition and Markets Authority (CMA) and ORR are not able to grant an individual exemption from the Chapter I prohibition.
+It is, therefore, the responsibility of the parties to ensure that any agreement that they enter into is compliant with competition law.
 For further information on the application of competition law in the railway sector please refer to our guidance.

-- 2.39 Agreements may be challenged under competition law by third parties: either by private litigation through the courts or by a complaint to the competition authorities (the CMA and ORR have concurrent jurisdiction as competition authorities to examine claims under CA98 and Articles 101 and 102 of the TFEU regarding the supply of services relating to railways). - 2.40 To the extent that access agreements are entered into in compliance with ORR's directions made under section 17-22A of the Act, the parties may seek to argue that they are excluded from the scope of the prohibitions.
-Parties should be aware that the rulings of the European Court indicate that such a defence will only be available in very limited circumstances.
+- 2.39 Agreements may be challenged under competition law by third parties: either by private litigation through the courts or by a complaint to the competition authorities (the CMA and ORR have concurrent jurisdiction as competition authorities to examine claims under CA98) - 2.40 To the extent that access agreements are entered into in compliance with ORR's directions made under section 17-22A of the Act, the parties may seek to argue that they are excluded from the scope of the prohibitions.
+When implementing competition law, ORR must act with a view to securing that there is no inconsistency between the principles it applies, and the principles laid down in rulings of the European Court before 31 December 2020 but may depart from such rulings made before that date where it is considered appropriate in light of specified circumstances.
 If a challenge were to be investigated, parties would have to take advice on the individual circumstances of their case.
-In general terms, it would be necessary to demonstrate that the legislative regime of the Act absolutely required them to act in the way complained of and would have prevented the parties from having any scope to make an agreement that would not have contravened competition rules. - 2.41 Access agreements entered into under section 18, in reliance of a general approval given by ORR are not the subject of ORR directions and may therefore be subject to action under CA98, as can agreed amendments to access agreements entered into under section 22 of the Act, or any amendment provisions contained in access agreements themselves. - 2.42 Finally, section 22(6A) of the Act prevents either the CMA or ORR issuing enforcement directions or interim directions under the Competition Act 1998 in relation to access agreements, although interim directions may be issued over matters of conduct related to an access agreement where there is reasonable suspicion that an abuse of dominance under Chapter II has occurred.
+In general terms, it would be necessary to demonstrate that the legislative regime of the Act absolutely required them to act in the way complained of and would have prevented the parties from having any scope to make an agreement that would not have contravened competition rules. - Access agreements entered into under section 18, in reliance of a general approval given by ORR are not the subject of ORR directions and may therefore be subject to action under CA98, as can agreed amendments to access agreements entered into under section 22 of the Act, or any amendment provisions contained in access agreements themselves. - 2.42 Finally, section 22(6A) of the Act prevents either the CMA or ORR issuing enforcement directions or interim directions under the Competition Act 1998 in relation to access agreements, although interim directions may be issued over matters of conduct related to an access agreement where there is reasonable suspicion that an abuse of dominance under Chapter II has occurred.